ConacBreslin/CBBridge/README.md

 2. Selecting the "Settings" Button in the menu at the top of the Repository.
 3. Scrolling down the Settings page to the "GitHub Pages" Section.
 4. Under "Source", clicking the dropdown menu labelled "None" and selecting "Master Branch".
-5. The page will refresh itself.
+5. The page then refreshes itself.
 6. Scrolling back down the page to locate the [link to the published site](https://conacbreslin.github.io/CBBridge/)  in "GitHub Pages".

 ### Forking the GitHub Repository